adessoSE/Seed-Test/README.md

 ##### Frontend:

 To configure the frontend create a file with the name ".env" in the /frontend directory.
-Now you can configure the frontendby adding parameters shown in the .env.example file.
+Now you can configure the frontend by adding parameters shown in the .env.example file.

 ## Database